vrajasg/cucumber/ReadMe.md

  - Run scenarios with a specific tag
  - Rerun failed scenarios with retry count
  - Dynamically pass AUT url at runtime
+ - Hamcrest - for customized assertion matchers
+ - Allure Report
+ - Log4j2 logging - for each scenario
 ```

 #### maven command: